Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control

 \subsubsection{Wireless Communication}

-After local computation, all users employ frequency domain multiple access to submit their local FL model to the BS.
-The user $u$'s achievable rate is
+After local computation, all the users employ frequency domain multiple access to submit their local FCL model to the ES.
+According to \cite{2020-FL-EnergyEfficientFL}, the user $u$'s achievable rate is

-where $b_u$ is the user's allocated bandwidth, $g_u$ is the channel gain of the wireless channel between user $u$ and the BS, $p_u$ is the average transmit power of user $u$, $n_0$ is the Gaussian noise power spectral density, and $B$ is the total bandwidth of FL system.
-Because the dimensions of the local FL model are fixed for all users, the data size required by each user is constant and expressed as $D_0$.
-We draw inspiration from the FL resource allocation algorithm concept introduced in \cite{2020-FL-EnergyEfficientFL}.
-Our objective is to manage the timeout for individual users denoted as $u$ by adjusting the coefficient $t_u^{\textrm{trans}}$.
-To upload data of size $D_0$ during transmission time $t_u^{\textrm{trans}}$, we hold the condition that $r_u t_u^{\textrm{trans}} \geq D_0$.
-To transfer data of size $D_0$ during a time length of $t_u^{\textrm{trans}}$, the user $u$'s transmit energy is
+where $b_u$ is the user's allocated bandwidth, $g_u$ is the channel gain of the wireless channel between user $u$ and the ES, $p_u$ is the average transmit power of user $u$, $n_0$ is the Gaussian noise power spectral density, and $B$ is the total bandwidth of FCL system. {Since all users employ a similar local model architecture, the size of the local model updates $M_0$ transmitted by each user over the wireless network remains constant.} Inspired by \cite{2020-FL-EnergyEfficientFL}, our objective is to ensure that the transmission time $t_u^{\mathrm{trans}}$ for each user $u$ does not exceed the maximum timeout $T_{\mathrm{max}}$.
+Specifically, to upload model with size $M_0$ during transmission time $t_u^{\mathrm{trans}}$, we hold the condition that $r_u t_u^{\mathrm{trans}} \geq M_0$, where $r_u$ is the data rate of user $u$.
+Consequently, the transmit energy required by user $u$ to transfer data over a duration of $t_u^{\mathrm{trans}}$ is